specialblend/tokenbot/README.md

 ### running this project locally

-- :warn: slack app must be provisioned in workspace
+- :warning: slack app must be provisioned in workspace
   - socket mode must be enabled
   - oauth must be enabled
   - required oauth scopes: